 Jurisdiction Can Private Placement Rights be Exercised?
-Process Notification Fees Czech Republic Yes Upon submitting an EEA AIFM's notification by home State Authority to CNB, the AIFM may operate a private placement to professional investors in the Czech Republic.
-Private placement to non-qualified investors is permitted if (i) the investment is offered to fewer than 20 non-qualified investors or (ii) the investment satisfies the conditions for a public offering.
-Besides the notification and in respect of a private placement in relation to the EEA AIF to persons other than professional investors, the additional conditions apply: (i) the investment satisfies the conditions for a public offering or (ii) the investment is offered fewer than 20 persons which are not professional investors.
-Currently, there are no fees to market under the private placement regime.
+Process Notification Fees ls pre-marketing permissible? notification by home State Authority to CNB, the AIFM may operate a private placement to professional investors in the Czech Republic.
+Private placement to non-qualified investors is permitted if (i) the investment is offered to fewer than 20 non-qualified investors or (ii) the investment satisfies the conditions for a public offering. additional conditions apply: (i) the investment satisfies the conditions for a public offering or (ii) the investment fees to market under the private placement regime. pre-marketing AIFs which are not yet established or established but not yet compliant with the applicable marketing procedures, to potential professional investors in the Czech Republic, provided that the CNB receives a pre-marketing notification letter within two weeks of starting such pre-marketing activity.
 Denmark Yes There is no private placement regime in Denmark in the sense that a fund may be marketed to investors in Denmark without prior approval.
 This means that AIFs may not be marketed in Denmark unless and until a marketing approval has been obtained from the Danish FSA.
-The notification and/or application must be accompanied by all relevant information required by the Danish AIFM Act.
-There is no application fee, but it is expected that an annual fee will be reintroduced in 2022 for marketing of non-EEA AIFs to professional investors in Denmark.
-We expect the annual fee for 2022 for the AIFM to be roughly DKK 6,000 per fund (or per compartment) thereof.
-The fee is subject to annual adjustments.
-Estonia Yes Upon submitting a notification of intent to market through the private placement regime to the EFSA, the AIFM may begin activity.
+The notification and/or application must be accompanied by all relevant information required by the Danish AIFM Act. an annual fee will be reintroduced in 2022 for marketing of non-EEA AIFs to professional investors in Denmark.
+We expect the annual fee for 2022 for the AIFM to be roughly DKK 6,000 per fund (or per commence pre- marketing provided the AIFM ensures the documentation of pre- marketing does not constitute as an offer or an invitation to subscribe for the units or shares and that the provided information is not conclusive.
+The Danish FSA has in its Q&A on, inter alia, AIFMs and UCITS stated that the pre- marketing regime is not available for non-EEA AIFMs.
+Please refer to the CMS Guide to Estonia Yes Upon submitting a notification of intent to market through the private placement regime to the EFSA, the AIFM may begin activity.
 Notification must be accompanied by all relevant information required by the Investment Funds Act.
 Currently, there are no fees to market under the private placement regime.
+Yes - an AIF can be marketed in EEA Member States to professional investors and an AIFM must ensure the documentation of pre- marketing does not constitute as an offer or an invitation to subscribe for the units or shares and that the